say-On-code/IT-Workshop/README.md

 # IT-Workshop
-2nd year college
-for grading purpose
+for grading purpose in 2nd year